 In the windup, pitchers cannot start their delivery off the rubber, It must begin with contact on the rubber.
 You cannot make a pitch without contact with the rubber.

 Illegal pitches are also considered balks.
 These can occur whether there is a runner on base or not.
-If there is no runner on base, then the pitch is counted as a ball.
-Illegal pitches can be quick pitches, pitches with an altered delivery style, pitches where the pitching motion is performed but the pitch isn’t delivered, standing on the mound without the ball, or starting a pitch when the catcher is not in the cather’s box.
+If there is no runner on base, then the pitch is counted as a balk.
+Illegal pitches can be quick pitches, pitches with an altered delivery style, pitches where the pitching motion is performed but the pitch isn’t delivered, standing on the mound without the ball, or starting a pitch when the catcher is not in the catcher’s box.

 The basis of any balk call is that the pitcher is deceiving the runner or batter.
 While there are 13 different ways that a pitcher can balk, you will find that most occurrences deal with pickoff moves to a base.
 Balks are judgment calls by umpires and can be the subject of many on field arguments.